-From here, we will get back on the R60 and continue along the road to Ashton, lined with bright bougainvillea and palm trees, and, oddly enough, brightly-coloured Wellington boots!
+From here, we will get back on the R60 and continue along the road to Ashton, lined with bright bougainvillea and palm trees, and, oddly enough, brightly coloured Wellington boots!
 Veer right onto the Klaasvoogds West Road for the Klaasvoogd’s Meander, one of the route’s best kept secrets.
 Take time off the saddle here to visit the wine farms, restaurant and succulent garden.

-Kogmanskloof is the next pass en-route to Montagu and is one of the many passes in the southern Cape surveyed by Thomas Bain, the well-known road engineer of the 19th century, who was responsible for planning and building over 900 roads and mountain passes.
+Kogmanskloof is the next pass en route to Montagu and is one of the many passes in the southern Cape surveyed by Thomas Bain, the well-known road engineer of the 19th century, who was responsible for planning and building over 900 roads and mountain passes.

-The town of Montagu, the mecca of rock climbing in South Africa, is also famous for its Muscadel, so it’s a definite must!
+The town of Montagu, the mecca of rock climbing in South Africa, is also famous for its Muscadel, so it’s a definite must stop!
 Taste this sweet fortified wine at the Montagu Country Hotel where you also have the option of a sightseeing tour in their vintage Cadillac.
-Other intriguing trips include a tractor ride on the Protea farm to the top of Langeberg Mountain, where – if pre-booked and passing through on a Wednesday and Saturday – you can enjoy a potjiekos experience, a traditional South African dish slow-cooked in a three-legged iron pot over a wood fire.
+Other intriguing trips include a tractor ride through the Protea farm to the top of Langeberg Mountain, where – if pre-booked and passing through on a Wednesday and Saturday – you can enjoy a potjiekos experience, a traditional South African dish slow-cooked in a three-legged iron pot over a wood fire.

 The Klein Karoo Wine Route extends from here into the Langkloof mountains and is SA’s most easterly wine producing region.
 The landscape becomes more typically Karoo in character as you climb the Op de Tradouw Pass, dipping down to your overnight stop, Barrydale, where a choice of good restaurants and cosy guesthouses await you.